VioletHarmon2002/weatherStationproject/docs/system_architecture.md

 Microcontroller Selection: ESP8266
 Sensors:
 KY-015 (Temperature and Humidity Sensor)
+Functions:  Displays real-time temperature and humidity on the LCD screen, providing useful environmental information.

 KY-018 (Photo Resistor): To adjust display brightness based on ambient light.
+Functions:Automatically adjusts the brightness of the LCD display based on surrounding light conditions.
+This makes the display easier to read and saves power.

-LCD Display (16x2 or 20x4): To display real time data, while the buzzer and LED display provide sensory feedback.
+LCD Display (16x2 or 20x4):
+Functions: displays real time data, while the buzzer and LED display provide sensory feedback.

+KY-040 (Rotary Encoder).
-KY-040 (Rotary Encoder): Used to adjust settings like time, alarm, and brightness.
+Functions: allows users to adjust settings like the time, set alarms, or fine-tune display brightness.

 Push Buttons.
-Allows manual control for settings like alarm or rese Real-Time Clock (RTC DS3231)
+Functions: Allows manual control for settings like alarm or reseting the system

-RFID: check in and out of the system.
+Real-Time Clock (RTC DS3231)
+Functions: Maintains accurate time even when the microcontroller is powered off.

+RFID:
+Functions:  Tracks when someone interacts with the system, possibly logging attendance or access times.

 Visual/sensory outputs: Buzzer, LED dispaly, LSD display Power Supply:  battery